axibase/atsd-use-cases/integrations/socrata/iowa-compensation/README.md

 Processing datasets using ATSD is simple because the [Collector](https://axibase.com/docs/axibase-collector/) tool has built-in heuristics to handle the Socrata format which `data.gov` entities publish datasets.

 Collector uses Socrata metadata to interpret the meaning of columns and extract times, dates, and categories from the raw data.
-Additionally, ATSD stores data in a local database instance so you can easily combine this public dataset with those you generate locally.
+Additionally, ATSD stores data in a local database instance which allows you to combine this public dataset with those generated locally.

 The following tasks become trivial with ATSD: